ndecker/dhcpd-lease-dns/README.md

 `dhcpd-lease-dns` is a DNS server that reads OpenBSD dhcpd `dhcpd.leases` file and answers DNS querys on the lease entries.

 On startup, it executes `tail -f dhcpd.leases`, starts the DNS server.
-On OpenBSD it pledges "stdio inet proc".
+On OpenBSD, it pledges "stdio inet proc".

 Building
 --------